 \subsection{A toy example}

 We will numerically confirm our main results using a toy example.
 We consider a simple example where $\mathcal{Y} = \{0,1\}$ and $\mathcal{X} = \{1,2,3,4\}$.
-In the causal learning, we model the data distributions as
+In causal learning, we model the data distributions as

-We set $\theta^{t*}_X = (0.25,0.25,0.25,0.25)$ and $\theta^{t*}_{Y_X} = (0.3,0.4,0.5,0.6)$ for synthetic experiments, and we will vary $\theta^{s*}_{X} = (0.6,0.1,0.1,0.2)$ and $\theta^{s*}_{Y_X} = (0.5,0.5,0.3,0.5)$ for the co-variate shift and concept drift conditions, respectively.
+We set $\theta^{t*}_X = (0.25,0.25,0.25,0.25)$ and $\theta^{t*}_{Y_X} = (0.3,0.4,0.5,0.6)$ for synthetic experiments, and we will vary $\theta^{s*}_{X} = (0.6,0.1,0.1,0.2)$ and $\theta^{s*}_{Y_X} = (0.5,0.5,0.3,0.5)$ for the covariate shift and concept drift conditions, respectively.
 The parameters are estimated using the maximum likelihood algorithm and used in the prediction.
-We run the experiments 3000 repeatedly and the results are shown in Figure~\ref{fig:causal-result}.
-For general shift case in (a), we fix $m=2000$ and vary $n$ from 500 to 16000 and it can be seen that with the unlabeled target sample increasing, the risk will remain around $0.34$ and hence does not converge in this case.
-We sketch the regret for co-variate shift and semi-supervised learning in the figures (b) and (d), here we fix $n = 2000$ and vary $m$ from 500 to 16000.
+We run experiments 3000 repeatedly and the results are shown in Figure~\ref{fig:causal-result}.
+For the general shift case in (a), we fix $m=2000$ and vary $n$ from 500 to 16000 and it can be seen that with the unlabelled target sample increasing, the risk will remain around $0.34$ and hence does not converge in this case.
+We sketch the regret for covariate shift and semi-supervised learning in figures (b) and (d), here we fix $n = 2000$ and vary $m$ from 500 to 16000.
 It can be seen in that $\mathcal{R}(b)$ in blue converges to zero with $m$ increasing in these two cases, then we also plot the $\mathcal{R}(b)^{-1}$ in red to show the rate.
 The reciprocal of the excess risk is linear in the source sample size, which coincides with our theoretical analysis.
-It is worth pointing out that the slopes are different in these two cases because the quantity will depend on the Fisher information matrix of $P_{\theta^{s*}_{Y_X}}(Y)$ and the distribution of the co-variate $X$ varies across two domains.
+It is worth pointing out that the slopes are different in these two cases because the quantity will depend on the Fisher information matrix of $P_{\theta^{s*}_{Y_X}}(Y)$ and the distribution of the covariate $X$ varies across two domains.
 For concept drift learning in (c), we fix $n = 2000$ and vary $m$ from 500 to 16000.
-Similar to general shift case, the excess risk is maintaining around 0.34 as well, which is independent of the source sample size $m$.
+Similar to the general shift case, the excess risk is maintained around 0.34 as well, which is independent of the source sample size $m$.